The Law of Compensation: You Get What You Give

 Overcoming Resistance

-To harness the power of the law of compensation, it’s essential to identify and overcome resistance.
+To embody the power of the law of compensation, it’s essential to identify and overcome resistance.
 Here are some strategies to help you do just that:

 1. Honest reflection: Take time to reflect on your thoughts, beliefs, and actions.
 Recognize any patterns of resistance and consider how they might be holding you back from receiving the rewards you deserve.